tutsplus/shopify-checklist-things-to-do-before-the-site-goes-live/README.md

 An important thing that I try not to forget is that my business has grown because of the positive reviews I’ve received.
 To make sure my clients are happy at the end of the project, I always try to make a point of making sure every client feels empowered to update their own site once it launches.

+- [ ] **10.
+Feedback**

+Once you’re all set and done, don’t forget to send over a request for a review!
+A good customer review is worth its weight in gold.

 #More Details